Configure TLS certificates for cluster applications

 Caution

-• All managed clusters in the region must be updated to the latest available Cluster release.
+• All managed clusters must be updated to the latest available Cluster release.

-• The organization administrator must ensure that the mcc-cache host name is resolvable for all managed clusters in the region.
+• The organization administrator must ensure that the mcc-cache host name is resolvable for all managed clusters.

 • Set a TLS certificate for MKE: